Mental Capacity Act – anticipating loss of capacity

 Legal Update

-Section 117 after-care services – who should pay?
+Section 117 after-care services: Who should pay?

 Legal Update

-Inquests and Article 2 of the European Convention of Human Rights (ECHR) A practical guide following the case of Maguire
+Inquests and Article 2 of the ECHR: A practical guide following the case of Maguire

 Legal Update